sf105/sttp-book/chapters/pragmatic-testing/test-code-quality.md

 - Chapter 5 of Pragmatic Unit Testing in Java 8 with Junit.
 Langr, Hunt, and Thomas.
 Pragmatic Programmers, 2015.
 - Meszaros, G. (2007). xUnit test patterns: Refactoring test code.
 Pearson Education.
+- Pryce, N. Test Data Builders: an alternative to the Object Mother pattern. http://natpryce.com/articles/000714.html.
+Last accessed in March, 2020.
+- Listfield, J. Where do our flaky tests come from?
+Link: https://testing.googleblog.com/2017/04/where-do-our-flaky-tests-come-from.html, 2017.
+- Micco, J. Flaky tests at Google and How We Mitigate Them.
+Link: https://testing.googleblog.com/2016/05/flaky-tests-at-google-and-how-we.html, 2017.
+- Fowler, M. Eradicating Non-Determinism in Tests.
+Link: https://martinfowler.com/articles/nonDeterminism.html, 2011.
 - Bavota, G., Qusef, A., Oliveto, R., De Lucia, A., & Binkley, D. (2012, September).
 An empirical analysis of the distribution of unit test smells and their impact on software maintenance.
 In 2012 28th IEEE International Conference on Software Maintenance (ICSM) (pp. 56-65).
 IEEE.
 - Luo, Q., Hariri, F., Eloussi, L., & Marinov, D. (2014, November).
 An empirical analysis of flaky tests.
 In Proceedings of the 22nd ACM SIGSOFT International Symposium on Foundations of Software Engineering (pp. 643-653).
 ACM.
 - Bell, J., Legunsen, O., Hilton, M., Eloussi, L., Yung, T., & Marinov, D. (2018, May).
 D e F laker: automatically detecting flaky tests.
 In Proceedings of the 40th International Conference on Software Engineering (pp. 433-444).
 ACM.
 - Lam, W., Oei, R., Shi, A., Marinov, D., & Xie, T. (2019, April). iDFlakies: A Framework for Detecting and Partially Classifying Flaky Tests.
 In 2019 12th IEEE Conference on Software Testing, Validation and Verification (ICST) (pp. 312-322).
 IEEE.
-- Listfield, J. Where do our flaky tests come from?
-Link: https://testing.googleblog.com/2017/04/where-do-our-flaky-tests-come-from.html, 2017.
-- Micco, J. Flaky tests at Google and How We Mitigate Them.
-Link: https://testing.googleblog.com/2016/05/flaky-tests-at-google-and-how-we.html, 2017.
-- Fowler, M. Eradicating Non-Determinism in Tests.
-Link: https://martinfowler.com/articles/nonDeterminism.html, 2011.